 On February 24, 2021, we entered into an Agreement and Plan of Merger (the "Merger Agreement") with PRA Health Sciences, Inc. ("PRA"), ICON US Holdings Inc., a Delaware corporation and subsidiary of ICON ("US HoldCo"), and Indigo Merger Sub, Inc., a Delaware corporation and subsidiary of ICON and US HoldCo ("Merger Subsidiary").
-On July 1, 2021 (the
+Upon the terms and subject to the conditions of the Merger Agreement, Merger Subsidiary will merge with and into PRA (the "Merger"), with PRA surviving as a subsidiary of ICON and US HoldCo (the "Surviving Corporation").

-"Closing Date"), pursuant to the terms and subject to the conditions of the Merger Agreement, Merger Sub was merged with and into PRA, with PRA surviving as a subsidiary of ICON and US HoldCo.
+On July 1, 2021 (the "Closing Date"), Pursuant to the terms and subject to the conditions of the Merger Agreement, Merger Sub was merged with and into PRA, with PRA surviving as a subsidiary of ICON and US HoldCo.

-As a result of the Merger, each share of PRA common stock issued and outstanding immediately prior to the completion of the Merger (other than shares held by any shareholder who properly demands and perfects his, her or its appraisal rights with respect to such shares and treasury shares held by PRA) was canceled and converted into the right to receive: (i) from ICON, 0.4125 of one ICON ordinary share and (ii) from US Holdco and the surviving corporation \$80.00 in cash, without interest.
+As a result of the Merger, each share of PRA common stock issued and outstanding immediately prior to the completion of the Merger (other than shares held by any shareholder who properly demands and perfects his, her or its appraisal rights with respect to such shares and treasury shares held by PRA) was cancelled and converted into the right to receive: (i) from ICON, 0.4125 of one ICON ordinary share and (ii) from US Holdco and the surviving corporation \$80.00 in cash, without interest.